AliToori/PauseResumeOnKeyPress/README.md

     pip install -r requirements.txt

-Then run the following command in terminal opened at the main folder.
+Run the following command in terminal opened at the main folder.

     python PauseResumeOnKeyPress.py